jbcodeforce/kafka-studies/docs/strimzi-deploy.md

 # Strimzi Kafka deployment on Openshift or Kubernetes

 [Strimzi](https://strimzi.io/) uses the Cluster Operator to deploy and manage Kafka (including Zookeeper) and Kafka Connect clusters.
-When the Strimzi Cluster Operator is up, it starts to watch for certain OpenShift or Kubernetes resources containing the desired Kafka or Kafka Connect cluster configuration.
+When the Strimzi Cluster Operator is up, it starts to watch for certain OpenShift or Kubernetes resources containing the desired Kafka and/or Kafka Connect cluster configuration.
 The base of strimzi is to define a set of kubernetes operators and custom resource definitions for the different elements of Kafka.

 ![](images/strimzi.png)